Andrew Cohen (colonial administrator)

 Sir Andrew Benjamin Cohen KCMG KCVO OBE (7 October 1909 – 17 June 1968) was Governor of Uganda from 1952 to 1957.

 Early life and education

 Cohen was from a distinguished Anglo-Jewish family.
 He was a descendant of Levy Barent Cohen.
-He was educated at Malvern College and Trinity College, Cambridge.
+He was educated at Malvern College and Trinity College, Cambridge, receiving a degree in Classics.
 He was a Cambridge Apostle.
+He is not related to Andrew Cohen, an American self-declared spiritual teacher.